 The people you reach will want to love the music you bring them.
 But can you meet them halfway?
 Are you bringing them something they really can love?
 Your performances should be entirely yours, performances nobody else could give.
 Your music should breathe.
 Contrasts should feel like they’re contrasts.
 Climaxes should feel like climaxes.
 Are you doing everything you can to bring your music alive?”

 I’m grateful for Greg Sandow, prolixe me would never be able to write such a splendid resume!

-The text does not feature my own ideas, I just translated the best I could.
+The text does not (NOT!) feature my own ideas, I just translated the best I could.

 I really wish old theaters would go back to to candle lights, and to grass covered floors… to female roles being played by young men in wigs!
 Comfort for the audience is a small price to pay, when you have design and performances preserved forever as they were in the beginning!